Please note: The below information is updated regularly – August 14, 2020 last update. We encourage you to check back for updates.

 STEP 1: Isolate yourself from other people – this means going into a different, well-ventilated room, with a phone so you can ring a doctor.

-STEP 2: Phone a General Practitioner/Physician (Primary Care Doctor) or call emergency services – for emergencies in EUROPE – dial 112 or 999.
+STEP 2: Phone a General Practitioner/Physician (Primary Care Doctor) or call emergency services – for emergencies in EUROPE – dial 112.

-STEP 3: In a medical emergency or if you have severe symptoms dial 112 or 999 for emergency services.
+STEP 3: In a medical emergency or if you have severe symptoms dial 112 emergency services.